 Editor’s note: This article was published in the build-up to the FIH Hockey Women’s World Cup.
-Neha, who played in all six matches at HWC 2022 and was player of the match against Japan, is also part of the India squad for the Commonwealth Games.
+Neha, who played in all six matches at HWC 2022 and was player of the match against Japan, was also part of the India squad for the Commonwealth Games that won the bronze medal.

 A little kid in Haryana, studying in the fifth grade, heard from her friend that if she played hockey at the academy close by, she could get good shoes and nice clothes to wear.
 She had no major affinity towards sport at that point.
 Her family was not well off for that to be even be a consideration.
 Her father was an alcoholic.
 But she and her sisters depended on their mother’s meagre income to get by.